njoseph1/walkerbotweb_pkg/README.md

   10. Click connect.
 The status should change to a green-colored "Connected!" message and a video should start streaming in the camera area.

   To Do
   1. The index.html file has the base code for publishing twist commands to WalkerBot via keyboard input.
-Figure out the correct syntax for assigning the twistMessage linear x and twistMessage angular z (for instance, twistMsg.angular.z = turnSpeed is logically correct sudo code but needs to be properly formatted to be integrated with the exisiting Walkerbot infastructure).
+Figure out the correct syntax for assigning the twistMessage linear x and twistMessage angular z (for instance, twistMsg.angular.z = turnSpeed is logically correct sudo code but needs to be properly formatted to be integrated with the exisiting WalkerBot infastructure).
+  2. Integrate the WalkerBot web system with the existing walkerbot infrastructure and test if the Twist messages make WalkerBot move as expected!